Vitali Milman: Work

 Milman made important contributions to the study of Banach spaces of large (finite) dimension, which led to the development of asymptotic geometric analysis.
 His results in this field include Milman's reverse Brunn–Minkowski inequality and the quotient of subspace theorem.

 Positions

 He holds several positions including being the advisor to the Israel Ministry of Science on the immigration of scientists, and being a member of the European Mathematical Union.

 He is on the editorial boards of several journals, including Geometric and Functional Analysis.
 He has published over 150 scientific publications, a monograph and eleven edited books.
 He has delivered lectures at Universities such as MIT, IAS Princeton, Berkeley, IHES Paris, Cambridge.

 Awards and honors

 Milman was an Invited Speaker of the International Congress of Mathematicians in 1986 in Berkeley and in 1998 in Berlin.
 He received the Landau Prize in Mathematics in 2002 and the EMET Prize in mathematics in 2007.

+He was selected to receive the Israel Prize in mathematics in 2024.

 In 2012 he became a fellow of the American Mathematical Society.